 Autumn Lawncare

-It is best to do most of these preparation steps in the autumn months if possible when lawn growth has slowed down, it then has enough time to recover for the spring and summer months.
+It is best to do most of these lawncare preparation steps in the autumn months when lawn growth has slowed down; it then has enough time to recover for the spring and summer months.

-Dead grass and debris can easily build up to cause unsightly thatch, which in turn blocks air and sunlight from getting to the grass and a vicious circle begins.
-Depending on the size of your lawn and the scale of your problem, you can choose between a manual lawn rake or a powered scarifier to help clear the lawn.
+Dead grass and debris can easily build up to cause unsightly thatch, which in turn blocks air and sunlight from getting to the grass, and a begins vicious cycle.
+Depending on the size of your lawn and the scale of your problem, you can choose between a manual lawn rake or a powered lawn scarifier to help clear the lawn.

-The autumn months are the best time to give it a vigorous rake but be careful not to be too forceful and rake too deeply as the turf gets damaged it can take a long time to recover.
+The autumn months are the best time to give your lawn a vigorous rake, but be careful not to be too forceful and rake too deeply, as the turf gets damaged it can take a long time to recover.

 Like any plant, the key to healthy grass is taking care of the roots.
 Make sure the root gets maximum oxygen by doing all you can to improve drainage.
 The best way to do this is through aeration.